-The William Jewell College Student Teaching Rubric for 2023-2024 will be used to determine the student teacher's grade for each semester of the student teaching experience.
-The Rubric is based on the Missouri Teacher Standards provided by DESE and the evidence in the Student Teaching Portfolio.
+The William Jewell College Student Teaching Rubric for 2024-2025 will be used to determine the Student Teacher's grade for each semester of the student teaching experience.
+The Rubric is based on the Missouri Teacher Standards provided by DESE and the evidence in the Student Teaching Portfolio and weekly lesson plan submissions.
+A student's grade in student teaching is determined as follows: